anaxios/playlist/README.md

 - name of file: Self-explanatory.
 - ext: the format extention of the video.

-To download a playlist use the `link` sub-command to store the YouTube playlist link into the `PLAYLIST_DOWNLOAD_LINK` file.
+To download a playlist first use the `link` sub-command to store the YouTube playlist link into the `PLAYLIST_DOWNLOAD_LINK` file.

 ```bash
 playlist link "https://youtube.com/playlist?list=PLdPwyUeH0mS566Y0YZ7oAGghzMgRlWTBf&si=ZtFh0qmKbTPnDXPg"
 ```

-To download the video you use the `download` sub-command.
+To download the videos use the `download` sub-command.
 This sub-command will only play videos that are not marked as `watched`.

 ```bash
 playlist download
 ```
-To play the videos use the `play` sub-command in the folder the video files are in.
+To play the playlist use the `play` sub-command in the folder the playlist files are in.

 ```bash
 playlist play
 ```

-Videos are marked played once the play cursor reaches near the end of the video.
+Videos are automatically marked played once the play cursor reaches near the end of the video.

-You can also mark videos as watched with the `mark` sub-command.
+You can mark videos as 'watched' with the `mark` sub-command.

 ```bash
 playlist mark <index>